compulim/react-dictate-button/README.md

 # Design considerations

-## Naming

-We name it "dictate button" instead of "web speech button" or "speech recognition button" because:

-- Hide the complexity of Web Speech events because we only want to focus on dictation experience
+- Hide the complexity of Web Speech events because we only want to focus on recognition experience
   - Complexity in lifecycle events: `onstart`, `onaudiostart`, `onsoundstart`, `onspeechstart`
   - `onresult` may not fire in some cases, `onnomatch` is not fired in Chrome
   - To reduce complexity, we want to make sure event firing are either:
     - Happy path: `onProgress`, then either `onDictate` or `onError`
     - Otherwise: `onError`
 - "Web Speech" could means speech synthesis, which is out of scope for this package
-- "Speech Recognition" could means we will expose Web Speech API as-is, which we want to hide details and make it straightforward for dictation scenario
+- "Speech Recognition" could means we will expose Web Speech API as-is, which we want to hide details and make it straightforward for recognition scenario

 # Roadmap